reactjs/hi.react.dev/content/docs/components-and-props.md

 }
 ```

-Such functions are called ["pure"](https://en.wikipedia.org/wiki/Pure_function) because they do not attempt to change their inputs, and always return the same result for the same inputs.
+Such फंक्शन्स are called ["pure"](https://en.wikipedia.org/wiki/Pure_function) because they do not attempt to change their inputs, and always return the same result for the same inputs.

-In contrast, this function is impure because it changes its own input:
+In contrast, this फंक्शन्स is impure because it changes its own input:

 ```js
 function withdraw(account, amount) {